-Refund of contribution Age/Service requirements Termination of Teaching Service.
-Amount Member's contributions earn 3.00% interest compounded annually.
+Refund of contribution

+Termination of Teaching Service.

+Member's contributions earn 3.00% interest compounded annually.
 For vested members, a deferred annuity may be elected in lieu of a refund.

-Deferred annuity Age/Service Requirements Seven years of Teaching Service.
-Amount The benefit is computed under law in effect at termination and increased by the following percentage compounded annually: (a) 3.00% therefore until the earlier of January 1 of the year following attainment of age 55 and June 30, 2012; (b) 5.00% thereafter until the earlier of June 30, 2012 and when the annuity begins; (c) 2.00% beginning July 1, 2012 until the earlier of June 30, 2019 and when the annuity begins; and (d) 0.00% beginning July 1, 2019.
+Seven years of Teaching Service.

+The benefit is computed under law in effect at termination and increased by the following percentage compounded annually:

+- (a) 3.00% therefore until the earlier of January 1 of the year following attainment of age 55 and June 30, 2012; - (b) 5.00% thereafter until the earlier of June 30, 2012 and when the annuity begins; - (c) 2.00% beginning July 1, 2012 until the earlier of June 30, 2019 and when the annuity begins; and - (d) 0.00% beginning July 1, 2019.

 In addition, the interest earned on the member and city contributions between termination and age 60 can be applied to provide an additional annuity.